At a Glance

 2002 Cromwell Bridge Road, Parkville, MD 21234

-Located north of the City of Baltimore, Cromwell Valley Park is a stream valley park comprised of 460 acres of pasture, cultivated gardens, open fields, woods, hedgerows, orchards, and wooded piedmont hills.
+Located north of the City of Baltimore, Cromwell Valley Park is a stream valley park comprised of 460 acres of pasture, cultivated gardens, open fields, woods, hedgerows, orchards, and wooded Piedmont hills.
 The park, which was formed through the purchase of four separate farms, is owned by Baltimore County but is co-managed with the non-profit Cromwell Valley Park Council.
 Situated in an area once known as “Lime Kiln Bottom,” the park was acquired by the Baltimore County Department of Recreation and Parks starting in 1993.

-The park has over five miles of marked trails which take visitors through varied habitats and past historic structures, including lime kilns, a log cabin,and slave cemeteries.
-A native plant garden, live animal exhibits,and honey bee hives are the focal point for a variety of programs related to conservation, native plants, gardening, wildlife, pollinators, butterflies, and birds.
+The park has over five miles of marked trails which take visitors through the varied habitats and past historic structures, including lime kilns, a log cabin,and cemeteries of enslaved people.
+A native plant garden, live animal exhibits,and honey bee hives are the focal points for a variety of programs related to conservation, native plants, gardening, wildlife, pollinators, butterflies, and birds.
 The Willow Grove Nature Education Center, a remodeled historic farm house, is the centerpiece of the park.

 To date, over 205 bird species have been reported on eBird from Cromwell Valley Park.
-With Loch Raven Reservoir to the north and east and Gunpowder Falls State Park to the east and with several streams running through the park, water-related species, such as Great Blue Heron, Osprey, Belted Kingfisher, and various gulls and terns, often make an appearance.
+With Loch Raven Reservoir to the north and east and Gunpowder Falls State Park to the east, water-related species, such as Great Blue Heron, Osprey, Belted Kingfisher, and various gulls and terns, often make an appearance.
 Swallows are common in the warm months.
-Song birds include both orioles, Bobolink, Eastern Meadowlark, Indigo Bunting, and Eastern Bluebird, as well as flycatchers, vireos and warblers.
+Songbirds include both orioles, Bobolink, Eastern Meadowlark, Indigo Bunting, and Eastern Bluebird, as well as flycatchers, vireos and warblers.

 Ample parking available.

 From the Baltimore Beltway/I-695, take Exit 29A for Cromwell Bridge Road north.
 Turn left at the first light onto northbound Cromwell Bridge Road, then go about 1 mile.
-(Watch for the speed camera by the school.)
+(Be aware of the speed camera by the school.)
 Drive past the 1st entrance to the Sherwood area of the park, on the left.
-In another 1/2 mile, at 2nd entrance, turn left onto the park entry road at 2175 Cromwell Bridge Road.
+In another 1/2 mile, at the 2nd entrance, turn left onto the park entry road at 2175 Cromwell Bridge Road.
 The sign there says “Cromwell Valley Park, Baltimore County Department of Recreation and Parks, Willow Grove Farm.”
 Follow the road across the bridge and park in the gravel parking lot on left.
 Be careful, as the entry road is one lane.
 If someone is driving out, you will have to wait at the top.

-BeginnersFree - No Entry FeeHabitat Restoration ProjectHawk WatchHiking/Walking TrailsHistorical FeaturesNative Plant Garden or Meadow/Pollinator PlantsNature CenterParkingPets AllowedPicnic AreaRestroomsWheelchair Accessible FeaturesYoung People / Families
+Features:BeginnersFree - No Entry Fee at Any TimeHabitat Restoration ProjectHawk WatchHiking/Walking TrailsHistorical FeaturesNative Plant Garden or Meadow/Pollinator PlantsNature Education ProgramsParkingPets AllowedPicnic AreaRestroomsWheelchair Accessible FeaturesYoung People / Families

-Community and Urban ParksMAEOE Green CenterNature Centers
+Type:County ParksMAEOE Green CenterNature Centers